icyiah/Development-of-an-AI-model-to-predict-Polymer-Electrolyte-Membrane-Fuel-Cell-PEMFC-Performance/MATLAB/ML/README.md

 Remaining files are helper functions and data files

 ## Instructions
-1. Run RLApp to obtain dataset in MATLAB workspace
+1. Run RLApp script to obtain dataset in MATLAB workspace
 2. Open regression learner app and use datasets in workspace to train and test machine learning models
 3. Open sess .mat files in regression learner app to view saved sessions